 Consider 9mm first (it is the most common).
 In a perfect world every family member uses the same type of pistol to share parts and magazines (at least try to buy in sets of 2).

-Consider smaller (single stack) semi auto pistols, so they can be conceal carried EVERY DAY if needed.
+Consider smaller (single stack or stagger stack) semi auto pistols, so they can be conceal carried EVERY DAY if needed.
 You are more likely to carry a light small one than a huge heavy one.
-If the zombies attack and you dont have it, its not doing you any good.
+If the zombies attack and you don’t have it, its not doing you any good.

 Regardless get one you are likely to put in your pocket and one that you can accurate fire even if it’s only a 22LR.
 If you can deal with a smaller double stack consider it as it gives you significantly more rounds – at the cost of weight.

 Having 2 pistols may be an open carry and a conceal.
 It could be a Glock and a LCP II, or an LCP II and a little North American 22.

 - Research First.
 Then handle the pistols in a gun shop.
 Then find a shooting range that does rentals.
 Go to the rental range and fire each pistol before purchasing

 - Compact 9mm (all of these are great guns) pick the one you shoot best)

 - 9mm most common – recommended (90% of military and police carry 9mm)

 - Which 9mm compact semi-auto pistol?

 - Sig P365 9mm (10/12 round) CCW https://grabagun.com/sig-sauer-p365-9mm-nitron-blk-10-1-xray.html